BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/How-to-Use-Spiedie/login.md

 	(image#1)
 	Caption: putty log in --->
 3. Click Open or press enter
-4. Type in password (your typed characters will remain hidden on the screen)
+4. Type in the password associated with your Binghamton University accounts (your typed characters will remain hidden on the screen and the cursor will not move)
-5. ***Note: Use the password that has been provided to you.
-Once you have logged in, you can then change your password by using the `passwd` command***
+5. ***Note: Once you have logged in, you can then change your password by using the `passwd` command to change to another <u>secure</u> password***